Older people are eligible for a free bus pass. See the eligibility dates table below to find out when you are eligible.

 How do I apply for, renew, or replace an older person's bus pass?

-You can apply for an older person's bus pass up to 2 weeks before the date you become eligible.
+You can apply for an older person's bus pass up to two months before the date you become eligible.

 We are unable to renew passes online at the moment, but you can still renew in local libraries.
 We are working on a fix and are sorry for any inconvenience.